Detroit: Transit systems

 An elevated rail system known as the People Mover, completed in 1987, provides daily service around a 2.94 mi loop downtown.
 The QLine serves as a link between the People Mover and the Amtrak station via Woodward Avenue.
-The Ann Arbor–Detroit Regional Rail line will extend from New Center, connecting to Ann Arbor via Dearborn, Wayne, and Ypsilanti when it is opened.

 The Regional Transit Authority (RTA) was established by an act of the Michigan legislature in 2012 to oversee and coordinate all existing regional mass transit operations, and to develop new transit services in the region.
 The RTA's first project was the introduction of RelfeX, a limited-stop, cross-county bus service connecting downtown and midtown Detroit with Oakland county via Woodward avenue.